Thundzz/opengl-tutorial/README.md

 * GLEW
 * SDL2

-To compile, simply run `compile.bat` from the root directory of the project.
+To compile, simply run `make` from the root directory of the project.